7sedam7/krafna/README.md

   - `file.*` - file data same as above
   - `checked` - true if the task is checked (`- [x]`)
   - `text` - text of the task
   - `ord` - order of the task in the file.
-If the task is a subtask, there is a '.' and then number for ordering within a parent task.
+If the task is a subtask, there is a '.' and then a number for ordering within a parent task.
 Nesting is supported.
   - `parent` - parent `ord` of the task in the file.
 If the task is not a subtask, this will be empty